Col d'Étache: Geography

 The pass is located between mount Gros Peyron (3,047 m, SE) and Cresta San Michele (or Pierre Minieu, 3,252 m, NW).

 It belongs to the water divide between the drainage basins of Arc and Dora Riparia (thus between Rhone and Po basins).

 Hiking

-The pass can be accessed from south by a wide foothpath starting from Rifugio Scarfiotti, a CAI mountain hut located in the comune of Bardonecchia at 2,165 m.
+The pass can be accessed from the south by a wide footpath starting from Rifugio Scarfiotti, a CAI mountain hut located in the comune of Bardonecchia at 2,165 m.

 On the French side the footpath continues until Le Planey, a village of Bramans.